 A.P.
-WORLD HISTORY 03616 A / B 10-12 2 SEM 1 credit
+WORLD HISTORY 03616 A / B

 This course fulfills the graduation requirement for World History

 Description: This course is generally a sophomore course.
 A.P.
 World History is a course only for the most dedicated history student.
 Students will learn about prehistory through the present, engaging in thoughtful, rigorous discussion about the meaning of a world history course.
 Themes students will focus on: change and continuity over time and space, patterns and effects of interaction, global economics, social structure, culture and cultural exchange, and finally, the different functions of the state.
 Although the course is two semesters, it is required that students take both semesters, in order.
 This is a year-long course.